Expand To Show Full Article

-Edinburgh Zoo is set in 82 acres of beautiful parkland on Corstorphine Hill in Edinburgh.
-The zoo was the first in the world to house and breed penguins but it is best known today as the only zoo in Britain that keeps pandas.
+Edinburgh Zoo is set in 82 acres of parkland on Corstorphine Hill in Edinburgh.
+The zoo was the first in the world to house and breed penguins, and it’s one of the few zoos in Britain that has kept pandas.

 Address:134 Corstorphine Road,